cape4labs/.github/profile/README.md

 ## 🟪 AudataDAO

-AudataDAO is decentralized infrastructure for collecting telegram audio messages into a solid, user-owned dataset of multilingual live speech.
-It is built and deployed on Vana Mainnet.

-__Current status:__ 23/10/2025 - Season 0 is live - [audata.space](https://audata.space)

-### 💾 AudataDAO repositories:
+DApp for creating and governing user-owned speech datasets, providing the AI industry with real, ethically sourced audio data.
+Built on Vana, an EVM-based data crowdsourcing blockchain.

-- [Proof of contribution](https://github.com/cape4labs/audatadao_proof_of_contribution) - a script used for evaluating value of user submitted data.
+- [proof of contribution](https://github.com/cape4labs/audatadao_proof_of_contribution) - a script used for evaluating value of user submitted data.
-- [Data refiner](https://github.com/cape4labs/audatadao_data_refiner) - another script that is run against data considered valuable transforming it into sql queryable format.
+- [data refiner](https://github.com/cape4labs/audatadao_data_refiner) - another script that is run against data considered valuable transforming it into sql queryable format.
-- [Web UI](https://github.com/cape4labs/audatadao_dlp_ui) - code of the web Dapp where users submit their audio data.
+- [web ui](https://github.com/cape4labs/audatadao_dlp_ui) - code of the web Dapp where users submit their audio data.
-- [Backend](https://github.com/cape4labs/audatadao_user_db_backend) - our backend service we use to maintain the users DB, the leaderboard, etc.
+- [backend](https://github.com/cape4labs/audatadao_user_db_backend) - our backend service we use to maintain the users DB, the leaderboard, etc.

-__Smart Contracts deployed:__

-Also you can check the project docs on Gitbook: [AudataDAO docs](https://audata.gitbook.io/audata-docs)

 ---
 <div align="left">

 ## 🟨 Zauth

-__The problem:__ Where is your data really stored when you connect your X, Discord or Github to any SocialFi / InfoFi platform?

-__Our solution:__ Store this data on-chain and encrypted, using Zama fhe.
-We built widget to make this idea come true.

-### 💾 Zauth repositories:
+An easy-to-use tool for storing user data on-chain using Zama FHE.
+Securely stores X, Discord, and GitHub connections for SocialFi platforms.
+EVM-compatible.

 - [fhe smart contract](https://github.com/cape4labs/zauth_smart_contract_fhe) - on-chain data inscription built with zama fhe.
 - [frontend widget](https://github.com/cape4labs/zauth_frontend) - the web widget that let use connect wallet, social medias account and then wrrite this connection on-chain.